ghzuo/CVTree/README.md

 ## Main Programs

-- cvtree: the main program, it get the phylogeny tree based from the fasta file of genomes.
+- cvtree: the main program, it get the phylogenetic tree from the fasta files of genomes.
-- g2dv: Get the composition vector based on the fasta file of the genome.
+- g2dv: Get the composition vectors based on the fasta files of genomes.
-- cv2dm: Get the distance matrix based on the compostion vector
+- cv2dm: Get the distance matrix based on the compostion vectors
-- dm2tree: Get the phylogeny tree from the distance matrix by neighbor-joint method.
+- dm2tree: Get the phylogenetic tree based the dissimilarity matrix.
 - cvdump: Show composition vector
-- mconv: convert format of dissimilarity matrix file
+- mconv: convert formats of dissimilarity matrix file
-- getdist: Show select distances from the distamce matrix
+- getdist: Show select dissimilarity from the disimilarity matrix
-- diffmtx: compare two distance matrixes
+- diffmtx: compare two dissimilarity matrixes

 ## Installation